Team 4

+Projects

+All projects that Team 4 worked on were based in England.

 Notable projects

 One of the first projects for Team 4 was a commission from Su Brumwell's parents, Marcus and Irene Brumwell, to build a new house in Feock, Cornwall, called Creek Vean.
-They sold a Piet Mondrian painting bought from the artist in the 1930s, to fund the new house.
+They sold a Piet Mondrian painting, bought from the artist in the 1930s, to fund the new house.
 Marcus Brumwell was the founder of the Design Research Unit.
-Creek Vean took 3 years to construct and was completed in 1966.
+Creek Vean took three years to construct and was completed in 1966.
 It became the first ever house to win a Royal Institute of British Architects Award.

 Creek Vean is a listed building, having been listed Grade II in 1998, and subsequently upgraded to Grade II*.
 It is listed as "Creekvean and Attached Entrance Bridge and Walls to Road, Feock".

 Team 4 designed Skybreak House in Radlett, Hertfordshire.
 It was built between 1965 and 1966, and the interior of the house was used in the film A Clockwork Orange.
+It is also known as the new house at Cushy, The Warren, Radlett.

+Rogers claims a planning scheme of 120 houses for Water Homes, at Coulsdon, Surrey, to be "probably the most important project of our Team 4 period".

 The final project for Team 4 was the Reliance Controls building in Swindon, which was completed in 1967, just before Team 4 dissolved.
 It was noteworthy as it removed the separation of management and workforce by creating a common entrance and canteen.

-Rogers claims a planning scheme of 120 houses for Water Homes, at Coulsdon, Surrey, to be "probably the most important project of our Team 4 period".

-Foster would later establish Foster Associates and Rogers established the Richard Rogers Partnership.
+Other projects

+After Team 4

+Foster and Cheesman would later establish Foster Associates, which is now known as Foster and Partners.
+Richard Rogers and Su Brumwell would go onto establish Richard and Su Rogers Architects, and later Piano + Rogers Architects, while Richard Rogers alone would go onto establish the Richard Rogers Partnership, which is now known as RSHP.